 6 Ways Grief Can Make You Wonder If You’ll Ever Be OK.

 With the holidays and early winter being statistically the most popular season to die, late winter can be a time of grief for many survivors left to face life without a loved one – an experience that can feel overwhelming, destabilizing, and confusing.
 We all know that it is normal to feel sad for a while when we lose a loved one, but grief is often much bigger than just sadness, making it hard to feel like yourself.
 You might even wonder if you are crazy, and mentally ill.
-At its worst, grief make you wonder if you’ll ever be OK.
+At its worst, grief can make you wonder if you’ll ever be OK.

 It means you loved someone, deeply.
-And grief can make you wonder if you’ll ever be ok now that everything is different.
-More than just being sad, grief can have many different faces, affects everyone differently, and is a process.
+The experience of losing someone your love can make you wonder if you’ll ever be ok, especially facing life now that everything is different.
+More than just being sad, grief can have many different faces, affects each of us differently, and is a process to be experienced.

 In 1969, Swiss psychiatrist Elisabeth Kubler-Ross developed what she called the five stages of grief, that can occur along the path to healing from a loss.
-In addition to elucidating the various expressions of loss, her model highlights grief as a fluid process, not a static event, that is different for everyone.
+In addition to elucidating the various expressions of loss, her model highlights grief as a fluid process, rather than a static event, as well as one that is different for everyone.